exyi/coberec/README.md

 git submodule update --init --recursive
 ```

-You can run `dotnet test` the the coberec directory, to see if the downloaded version works.
+You can run `dotnet test` the coberec directory, to see if the downloaded version works.
 To reference ExprCS library, just add `<ProjectReference Include="../coberec/src/Coberec.ExprCS/Coberec.ExprCS.csproj" />` to your MsBuild file (`csproj`, `fsproj`, ...)

 ### Complete ExprCS documentation